Socialization and Child Rearing

 Goslin, David A., ed.
 Handbook of Socialization Theory and Research.
 Chicago: Rand McNally, 1969.

 Grusec, Joan E., and Paul D. Hastings.
 Handbook of Socialization: Theory and Research.
-New York: Guilford, 2007.
+2d ed.
+New York: Guilford, 2015.

-NNNThe most recent comprehensive handbook, bringing together leading authorities to synthesize current knowledge on socialization from earliest childhood through adolescence, adulthood, and into old age.
+Comprehensive handbook, bringing together leading authorities to synthesize current knowledge on socialization from earliest childhood through adolescence, adulthood, and into old age.
 Twenty-six chapters showcase cutting-edge work in genetics and biology, cultural psychology, and research on parenting strategies, bidirectionality, and emotion.
-The volume presents innovative theories and methods and identifies directions for future research.
+The volume presents innovative theories and methods, and identifies directions for future research.
 It is intended for advanced students, researchers, and professionals.

 Kuczynski, Leon.
 Handbook of Dynamics in Parent-Child Relations.
 Thousand Oaks, CA: SAGE, 2003.